rangelier/mvc-dropzone/README.md

 ============

 This simple jQuery plugin will enable DOM elements to be dragged and dropped inside a drop zone.
-The action method wich is provided inside the document ready function will be called for each element that is dropped inside the drop zone.
+The action method wich is provided when initializing the plugin, will be called for each element that is dropped inside the drop zone.

 #Example